-If an Initial Concern Meeting leads to us being more concerned about your academic progression, health or wellbeing, we may arrange a Continuing Concerns Meeting, where we may bring in other members of staff to advise, for example member of the Student Support Hub.
+If an Initial Concern Support Meeting leads to us being more concerned about your academic progression, attendance and engagement or health or wellbeing, we may arrange a Continuing Concerns Support Meeting, where we may bring in other members of staff to advise, for example another member of the Student Support Hub.

 We keep a written record of all meetings on our online systems.
 Records are usually via email, MS Teams or on a University Centre system, such as OnTrack, and you will receive a copy of the record of meetings including any action plan.
-The personal tutor will share the action plan with the student following the meeting.

-If you are unable to attend the meeting, please notify the organiser as soon as possible.
+If you are unable to attend the meeting, please notify the organiser at least 24 hours prior to the meeting.
 Failure to attend the meeting without prior notification of your non-attendance, may result in the meeting proceeding without you in attendance.
 If this happens you will be notified of the discussion and outcome of the meeting by email within three-working-days.